 In addition to handling crisis situations Help Line is also an information and referral service.
 Help Line maintains an active data listing of over 400 local agencies, as well as over 16,000 additional regional, state and national resources.
 If you need to know where the nearest AA group is being held or the telephone number for the turkey hotline to make sure Thanksgiving dinner is a success, Help Line is there to assist you.
 Help Line has handled over 2.8 million calls since the start of operations in 1972.

-The Help Line staff handled approximately 97,000 calls during the year ending June 30, 2015; this breaks down to approximately 265 calls per day.
-The vast majority of Help Line calls are made from our 17 county coverage area, however, Help Line also received calls from thirty eight other counties in Pennsylvania as well as twenty-eight different states.
+The Help Line staff handled approximately 95,000 calls during the year ending June 30, 2016; this breaks down to approximately 260 calls per day.
+The vast majority of Help Line calls are made from our 17 county coverage area, however, Help Line also received calls from fifty eight counties in Pennsylvania as well as twenty-nine different states.